alexbfree/thesis/src/chapter-5.md

 [^8]: 11 participants started the study but one dropped out after the first interview due to COVID-19, so only 10 participants conducted GDPR requests.
 31 interviews were conducted in all.

 In section [5.1](#5.1), I will expand on chapter 2 to explain the context of using GDPR in research as a means to retrieve personal data.
-In [5.2](#5.2), I will explain the stages of the interview process (including details of how participants were sensitised) as well as the preparatory and intermediate steps I undertook as researcher.
-In section [5.3](#5.3), I will explain the model of personal data types developed for this study, and will present quantitative and summary data from the interviews, explaining how participants' GDPR access requests progressed, highlighting participants' shared hopes and goals, and examining in particular how their perceptions of power and trust were affected by the experience.
+After explaining the overall strategy and preparations made to research the GDPR context in [5.2](#5.2), I will in [5.3](#5.3) explain the stages of the interview process (including details of how participants were sensitised).
+In section [5.4](#5.4), I will explain the model of personal data types developed for this study, and will present quantitative and summary data from the interviews, explaining how participants' GDPR access requests progressed, highlighting participants' shared hopes and goals, and examining in particular how their perceptions of power and trust were affected by the experience.
-In section [5.4](#5.4), I will describe the three themes uncovered through thematic analysis:
+In section [5.5](#5.5), I will describe the three themes uncovered through thematic analysis:

-- that organisations provided participants with insufficient transparency to meet participants' hopes and their legal obligations [[5.4.1](#5.4.1)],
+- that organisations provided participants with insufficient transparency to meet participants' hopes and their legal obligations [[5.5.2](#5.5.2)],
-- that people struggle to find meaning and value in their data when they do manage to access it [[5.4.2](#5.4.2)], and
+- that people struggle to find meaning and value in their data when they do manage to access it [[5.5.3](#5.5.3)], and
-- that providers' data practices (in particular their GDPR request handling) can be harmful to their users' trust, but that greater openness can have an opposite, positive impact [[5.4.3](#5.4.3)].
+- that providers' data practices (in particular their GDPR request handling) can be harmful to their users' trust, but that greater openness can have an opposite, positive impact [[5.5.4](#5.5.4)].

-I will discuss the implications of these findings with reference to prior literature, from the perspective of policymakers [[5.5.1](#5.5.1)], data-holding companies [[5.5.2](#5.5.2)], and individuals [[5.5.3](#5.5.3)].
-Finally, in [5.6](#5.6), I will summarise these insights in terms of how they can advance our understanding of the research questions and their wider significance.
+I will discuss the implications of these findings with reference to prior literature, from the perspective of policymakers [[5.6.1](#5.6.1)], data-holding companies [[5.6.2](#5.6.2)], and individuals [[5.6.3](#5.6.3)].
+Finally, in [5.7](#5.7), I will summarise these insights in terms of how they can advance our understanding of the research questions and their wider significance.

 Context: Accessing Your Personal Data Using Your GDPR Rights{#5.1}
 ------------------------------------------------------------